Check out my new album "Matters of Life and Death"

 About Me

-I may be dying but, for now, I choose to live and show the world through words and deeds that it’s possible to live a full life post-diagnosis.
-I owe it to everyone I love and who is supporting me along the way to keep going, keep running and stay as fit and active as possible in the hope that I can live that little bit longer.
-To raise awareness along the way in the hope that others – unlike me – can maybe catch cancer early enough to give them a hopeful prognosis...
+I may be dying but whilst I can, I choose to live and show the world through words and deeds that it’s possible to live a full life post-diagnosis.
+To raise awareness along the way in the hope that others - unlike me - can maybe catch cancer early enough to give them a hopeful outcome and a longer life.

-I’m proudly fundraising for Macmillan Cancer Care because they have already given me so much support in the form of medical information, counselling, media opportunities, a free will, and the chance to enjoy one last London Marathon.
-Macmillan are well and truly there for people with cancer and those around them and your donation will really count!
+I’m proudly fundraising for Macmillan Cancer Support because they have already given me so much support in the form of medical information, counselling, media opportunities, a free will, and palliative nursing care.
+Macmillan are well and truly there for people with cancer and those around them.
+So far we’ve raised over £40,000 but really - the sky’s the limit.

 The Bucket List